Michael Wilkinson, 2015

 Michael, Class of 2015, works for the Tufts Center for the Study of Drug Development at Tufts University.
 He primarily does research on operating pharmaceutical and biotechnology companies.
 He also assists in writing several letters of solicitation to various companies and foundations and proposes projects the Center might do in exchange for grant funding.
 The most interesting task he completed at work is propose a long-term, multimillion dollar precision medicine research collaboration to senior members of the Tufts CSDD and Northeastern University.

 "My advice to current students would be to embrace all the resources you have at your disposal, especially the professors that teach your classes.
 Every member of the Sociology department is more than happy to help you with any trouble you may be having and even just to chat about mundane topics.
 They will greatly enjoy hearing what you have to say and you just might make a friend for life.
-Never underestimate the value of the critical thinking skills you are taught in the sociology classroom," said Michael.
+Never underestimate the value of the critical thinking skills you are taught in the sociology classroom."

 Kayla Walkling, 2014